code-423n4/2022-09-nouns-builder-findings/data/SuldaanBeegsi-Q.md

         governor = address(uint160(uint256(keccak256(abi.encodePacked(bytes1(0xff), address(this), salt, governorHash)))));
     }

-The use of encodePacked you are able to shorten the hash and use less data.
+With the use of abi.encodePacked the dev is able to shorten the hash and use less data.
 But at the price of risking a hash collision.
 I see that the developers have taken measure to avoid know vulnerability, but  given that we have to have the view point of longevity in coding a smart contract template.
 The use of abi.enconde will be a